 As Director of Eskasoni's Aboriginal Head Start Program she's had a front-row seat to the community's growing pains over the past two decades.
 When she helped set-up the early learning program in 1999 it was intended for special-needs children only, but by the end of that year she had a waiting list of nearly 400 applicants.
 The following year she opened it up to the general population.

 Eskasoni

-How First Nations data contributed to positive change in one First Nations community witnessed in her community over the past decade.
+How First Nations data contributed to positive change in one First Nations community

 A dock-side view of Eskasoni, and Bras D'or Lake